Delhi beat Chennai to boost top-two hopes

 A top-two finish means teams have two opportunities to qualify for the final, which is on 15 October.

-Delhi move to 20 points, above Chennai on 16, but both can be caught by Royal Challengers Bangalore, who play Delhi in their final group game.
+Delhi move to 20 points, above Chennai on 16, but both can be caught by Royal Challengers Bangalore, who play the Capitals in their final group game.

 Demoted Hetmyer sees his side home